RasaHQ/livestream-tf-pipeline/README.md

 ```
 3. Watch the stream and implement a bot from scratch by using the code inside the directory called 'Stream_Code'.

-4. You can load and chat with the bot at any time by executing the following command from the main directory of this repository (don't forget to set the API keys):
+4. You can load and chat with the bot at any time by executing the following command inside the main directory of this repository (don't forget to set the API keys):
 ```
 python -m rasa_core.run -d models/current/dialogue -u models/current/nlu_model
 ```